A few weeks ago, I met a bonafide woodland octopus in the Hocking Hills, just around a bend in the trail, in Clear Creek MetroPark.

 Why hello, President Garfield.
 You look good in this light.

 For the roughly five years after my mom passed away, from junior year of high school then through three different undergraduate institutions, a quick tally comes up with at least a dozen trips to the emergency room.
 Of course, some of these were for bona-fide emergencies, but way too many times I ended up in the back of an ambulance because of –for lack of a better word –“escalations.”
-In this case, I had run into a doorjamb… Continue reading Did you really expect faking amnesia would get you out of this?→
+In this case, at the 1983 Buckeye Boys State at Bowling Green, I had run into a doorjamb… Continue reading →

 On days like today, I really miss the times I dealt vintage.
 I wish I could just jump into a car, drive to the bad part of town, and dig thru crap.
 Always got me out of my toxic head.
 And there was the chance of finding something shiny for 59¢.